Quantum Approaches to Consciousness

 Influential criticism of the possibility that quantum states can in fact survive long enough in the thermal environment of the brain has been raised by Tegmark (2000).
 He estimates the decoherence time of tubulin superpositions due to interactions in the brain to be less than 10-12 sec.
 Compared to typical time scales of microtubular processes of the order of milliseconds and more, he concludes that the lifetime of tubulin superpositions is much too short to be significant for neurophysiological processes in the microtubuli.
 In a response to this criticism, Hagan et al. (2002) showed that a corrected version of Tegmark’s model provides decoherence times up to 10 to 100 μsec, and it has been argued that this can be extended up to the neurophysiologically relevant range of 10 to 100 msec under particular assumptions of the scenario by Penrose and Hameroff.

-More recently, a novel idea has entered this debate.
+A few years later another option has entered this debate.
 Theoretical studies of interacting spins have shown that entangled states can be maintained in noisy open quantum systems at high temperature and far from thermal equilibrium.
 In these studies the effect of decoherence is counterbalanced by a simple “recoherence” mechanism (Hartmann et al. 2006, Li and Paraoanu 2009).
 This indicates that, under particular circumstances, entanglement may persist even in hot and noisy environments such as the brain.

 However, decoherence is just one piece in the debate about the overall picture suggested by Penrose and Hameroff.
-From another perspective, their proposal of microtubules as quantum computing devices has recently received support from work of Bandyopadhyay’s lab at Japan, showing evidence for vibrational resonances and conductivity features in microtubules that should be expected if they are macroscopic quantum systems (Sahu et al. 2013).
+From another perspective, their proposal of microtubules as quantum computing devices has received support from work of Bandyopadhyay’s lab at Japan, showing evidence for vibrational resonances and conductivity features in microtubules that should be expected if they are macroscopic quantum systems (Sahu et al. 2013).
 Bandyopadhyay’s results initiated considerable attention and commentary (see Hameroff and Penrose 2014).
 In a well-informed in-depth analysis, Pitkänen (2014) raised concerns to the effect that the reported results alone may not be sufficient to confirm the approach proposed by Hameroff and Penrose with all its ramifications.

 4. Quantum Mind